tomopfuku/tomopfuku.github.io/projects.md

 permalink: /projects/
 ---

-My research aims to better understand the evolutionary drivers underlying the emergence of morphological innovation in fossil and living vertebrates, with particular interests in great apes (including hominins).
-This has involved some work developing new approaches for reconstructing phylogeny, mosaic evolutionary patterns, and speciation modes (e.g., anagenesis vs "splitting" cladogenesis) using morphological data.
+I am interested in harnessing diverse computational and conceptual tools such as morphometrics, computational phylogenetics, and adaptive landscapes to address fundamental evolutionary questions using the fossil records and extant diversity of terrestrial organisms.
+Much of my research aims to better understand the evolutionary drivers underlying the emergence of morphological innovation in fossil and living great apes (including hominins).
+This has involved some work developing new approaches for reconstructing phylogeny, mosaic evolutionary patterns, and speciation modes (e.g., anagenesis vs "splitting" cladogenesis) from morphology, as well as specimen-based empirical work.

 ## Mosaic evolution, constraint, and innovation in apes